-I must warn you that this entry delves into one of the most stressful and heartbreaking few months of my life, but despite this, I came out of this experience more ready than ever to tackle intuitive eating.
+I must warn you that this entry delves into one of the most stressful and heartbreaking few months of my life, but despite this, I came out of this experience more ready than ever to tackle my eating disorder.

 My father and I have always been close.
 When he and my mother separated after middle school, I chose to live with my father.
 Years before, when my mother was preparing me for the inevitable separation, she asked me who I wanted to live with.
 I said I wanted to live with her because children are supposed to want to live with their mother, right?
 When it came down to actually deciding, I realized that I didn’t actually get along with my mother.
 It was just a personality thing.
 My father’s demeanor was better suited for me, so I chose to live with him.
 In my mid-twenties I married and moved to the neighboring town.
 Because I actually liked spending time with my father, I met him for lunch or dinner at least once a week.
 We were close.

 My father caught bacteria pneumonia in March 2011 and died almost exactly a month later.
 During that month, I spent as much time as I could at the hospital with him.
 It was painful to see him so frail and helpless.
 Initially, there was a possibility that he would recover, but there was also the possibility that he would not.
 It was touch and go for a while until it became obvious that death was near.
 Emotions came in waves.
 I went from being hopeful to full of dread within minutes.1